slsheldon/ssg-bid/content/02-About/01-what-is-bid/en.md

 ---
-title: What is BID
+title: BID
+category: About
 ---

-# What is BID
+# BID

 Biodiversity Information for Development (BID) is a multi-year, €3.9 million programme funded by the [European Union](http://europa.eu) and led by GBIF with the aim of increasing the amount of biodiversity information available in the [‘ACP’ nations of sub-Saharan Africa, the Caribbean and the Pacific](https://ec.europa.eu/europeaid/regions/african-caribbean-and-pacific-acp-region_en).